petiakovacs/Backpacking_Data_Pipeline/README.md

 This directory contains the virtual environment files.

-### Plugins

-This directory contains any plugins used in the project.

 ### Src

 This directory contains the source code for the project.
 It is divided into two subdirectories: `v1_DataProcessor` and `v2_ETL`, each containing the source Python files for the respective version of the project.
 The `.env` file containing sensitive login information is also located in this directory.